 How are Moodle Groups (administrative) courses archived/deleted?

-Administrative courses will be archived on an “as needed” basis.
+Administrative courses will be archived on an as needed or requested basis.
 The Moodle Administrator will collaborate with the person(s) responsible for the course to determine an appropriate timeline.
 Courses may be archived and/or deleted at anytime at the request of the person(s) responsible for the course.

 Course instructors are responsible for granting guest access to their course(s) if they choose to do so.
-Instructions for doing so can be found in the Moodle Faculty Guide (Adding Additional Roles).
+Instructions for doing so can be found in the Moodle Help course.

 Backup and Restore